gold-kou/ToeBeans/README.md

 # Features
 ## Feature list
+- User management
--
+- Posting management

-## API
-## Batch
-- Reset the count of sending email for password reset
+- (Batch) Reset the count of sending email for password reset

 ## Not allowed features for guest user
 - Like